GyulyVGC/sniffnet/README.md

   <summary>from GitHub releases&ensp;<img alt="" src="https://img.shields.io/github/downloads/gyulyvgc/sniffnet/total?color=success&logo=github"/></summary>

   You can install Sniffnet through the installers available in the [latest release](https://github.com/GyulyVGC/sniffnet/releases). <br>
-  Choose from a Windows installer, a macOS disk image, or a DEB package (depending on your operating system). <br>
+  Choose from a Windows installer, a macOS disk image, a DEB package, or an RPM package (depending on your operating system). <br>
   Here for your convenience you can find the direct link to the downloads:
   - [Windows](https://github.com/GyulyVGC/sniffnet/releases/latest/download/Sniffnet_Windows.msi) (13.1 MB)
   - [macOS](https://github.com/GyulyVGC/sniffnet/releases/latest/download/Sniffnet_MacOS.dmg) (12.4 MB)